desorgui/Event-Finder/README.md

 # Event Finder

-> Tge Event Finder application is an appliation where you can find A list of events with details about each event.
+> The Event Finder application is an appliation where you can find A list of events with details about each event.
 - Display a list of Event.
 - Filter Events By Category (Music, Sports).
 - See Details about a specific Event.